Goss v. Lopez

 Goss v.
-Lopez, 419 U.S. 565 (1975), was a US Supreme Court case.
+Lopez, 419 U.S. 565 (1975), was a landmark United States Supreme Court case.
 It held that a public school must conduct a hearing before subjecting a student to suspension.
-Also, a suspension without a hearing violates the Due Process Clause of the Fourteenth Amendment of the US Constitution.
+Also, a suspension without a hearing violates the Due Process Clause of the Fourteenth Amendment of the United States Constitution.

 Background

-Nine students, including a student named Dwight Lopez, were suspended from Central High School in Columbus, Ohio for 10 days for destroying school property and disrupting the learning environment.
+Nine students, including a student named Dwight Lopez, were suspended from Central High School in Columbus, Ohio, for 10 days for destroying school property and disrupting the learning environment.

 Ohio Law § 3313.66 empowered the school principal to suspend students for 10 days or expel them.

 The law required students' parents to be notified of the action within 24 hours to be given the reason.

 If students were expelled, they could appeal to the Board of Education, but §3313.66 gave no such allowances if they were suspended.

 A three-judge District Court struck down the law as a violation of students' right to due process of law.
 The United States District Court for the Southern District of Ohio held:

 The District Court reprimanded the school for its violation of the 14th Amendment, as there were "minimum requirements of notice and a hearing prior to suspension, except in emergency situations."
 The case was appealed by the school to the Supreme Court.